plant-humanities/sandbox/_posts/Kin-peony.md

 # The Secret Ingredient
 In 1735, a *Viennese baroness* wrote to the last Medici princess, Anna Maria Luisa de Medici (1669—1743), to thank her for sending a miraculous infant convulsion powder.
 Anna Maria Luisa’s recipe for infant convulsion powder contained a precipitation of a human skull (of "a man who died violently but was never buried"), a precipitation of "Oriental pearls," a precipitation of red coral and white coral, as well as yellow amber and peony roots and seeds.
 While the more outrageous ingredients—the skull and Oriental pearls—stand out,

-{% include embed/map.html id="map1" center="Q187136" zoom="6" geojson="Song.json~The Song dynasty at its greatest extent in 1111 AD." %}
+{% include embed/map.html id="map1" center="Q11109183" zoom="6" geojson="Song.json~subdistrict in Keqiao District, Shaoxing, Zhejiang Province, China." %}

 it was actually the use of peony that made Anna Maria Luisa’s powder effective.
 [Paeoniaceae](Q3360397)